jfcorugedo/design-patterns-java/docs/structural/Adapter.md

 # Concepts

-This pattern allows diferent objects to work together even if there are some incompatibilities between the interface the client is expecting to use.
+This pattern allows different objects to work together even if there are some incompatibilities between the interface the client is expecting to use.
 So this pattern converts the interface of a class into another interface clients expect.

 * **Solve incompatibilities:** Use it when you need to use an existing class, and its interface does not match the one you need.